d3cod3/ofxJava/README.md

 # ofxJava
-a java scripting interface &amp; bindings for openFrameworks
+a java scripting interface for openFrameworks